Outspoken critic of apartheid, teacher, author, lecturer, Nobel Prize winner, former Archbishop of Cape Town, Archbishop Emeritus of South Africa

 London was an exhilarating experience for the Tutu family after the suffocation of life under apartheid.
 Tutu was even able to indulge in his passion for cricket.
 Tutu enrolled at Kings College, at the University of London, where he again excelled.
 He graduated at the Royal Albert hall where the Queen Mother, who was the Chancellor of the University, awarded him his degree.

-His first experience of ministering to a White congregation was in Golders Green, London where he spent three years.
+His first experience of ministering to a White congregation was in Golders Green, London, where he spent three years.
 Then he was transferred to Surrey to preach.
 Father Stubbs encouraged Tutu to enrol for a postgraduate course.
-He entered an essay on Islam for the ‘Archbishop’s Essay Prize’ and won the Prize.
+He entered an essay on Islam for the ‘Archbishop’s Essay Prize’ and duly won.
 He then decided that this was to be the subject of his Masters degree.
-Tutu had a profound influence over his parishioners such that after he had completed his Masters degrees in the Arts in 1966, the entire village where he was the priest turned out to bid him farewell.
+Tutu had such a profound influence over his parishioners that after he had completed his Masters degrees in the Arts in 1966, the entire village where he was the priest turned out to bid him farewell.